Wednesday, June 29, 2011

 I love the juxtaposition in this post -- the garden as seen a new through the eyes of a new human being and the garden as living memorial.

-Your post reminded me of a beautifully designed book, DEREK JARMAN'S GARDEN.
+backyard design Your post reminded me of a beautifully designed book, DEREK JARMAN'S GARDEN.
 Written by the late Derek Jarman, a painter, theater designer and filmmaker, who chose to locate his garden facing a nuclear power station in Dungeness, Kent, England.
 This book is a record of how Jarman's garden evolved from 1986 to the last year of his life and was a memorial to an artist who made something beautiful in the most inhospitable of places.

 Your last paragraph is very true.
 If it wasn't for gardening, I'd not have gained entry to my mother's past and some parts of my family, to secrets, dark ones, that shed light on who I am and how I am--the link I can trace, and the ability to see and heal myself through the garden, as my mom has done.
 This was the topic for an unpublished memoir of mine, and still haunts later books I've worked on.